IQSS/IQSS.emacs/README.md

   (require 'hfyview))
 ```

-### Minibuffer hints and completion<a id="orgheadline34"></a>
+### Minibuffer hints and completion<a id="minibuffer-hints-and-completion"></a>

 There are several different systems for providing completion hints in emacs.
 The default pcomplete system shows completions on demand (usually bound to tab key) in an emacs buffer.
 Here we set up ido-mode, which instead shows these completions on-the-fly in the minibuffer.
 These completions are primarily used to show available files (e.g., with `find-file`) and emacs functions (e.g., with `execute-extended-command`).
-Completion for in-buffer text (e.g., methods in python-mode, or arguments in R-mode) are handled separately by company-mode (See section 2.3.11).
+Completion for in-buffer text (e.g., methods in python-mode, or arguments in R-mode) are handled separately by [company-mode](#auto-complete-configuration).

 ```emacs-lisp
 ;;; Completion hints for files and buffers buffers